 Corrosion of steel pins on ceramic insulators is also a significant issue.
+Two insulator strings have previously failed, both in the vicinity of Liddell.
 The pins on the underside of suspension insulator discs build up pollution and are not adequately washed by rain which leads to an increased rate of corrosion.
 Detailed climbing inspections have identified increased rusting of both insulator caps and pins.
 Given the vintage of the insulators, the corrosion condition issues experienced are expected to be prevalent throughout considerable parts of the line.
+A number of structures had insulators replaced in early 2000's with composite longrods after a number of failures.
+These new composite insulators have developed a fault leading to severe cracks of the housing and require replacement.